Lex Luthor: Silver Age

 Superman's Girl Friend, Lois Lane #23 (1961) reveals the Silver Age Lex Luthor parents are Jules and Arlene and that he has a younger sister Lena.
 When Lex becomes a criminal, the family moves away from Smallville and changes its name to Thorul (an anagram) to start a new life free of him.
 Lena Thorul is a toddler at the time and grows up not remembering her real last name, while her parents say her older brother died in a mountain climbing accident.
 Lex later watches over the adult Lena, making sure she does not discover her connection to one of Earth's greatest villains.

 As an adult, Lex Luthor's driving ambitions are to kill Superman and rule Earth, a stepping stone to dominating the universe, believing a man of his intellect deserves such power.
 On several occasions he joins forces with Superman's enemy Brainiac (though the two often betray each other as well).
 Lex is repeatedly imprisoned, but his genius allows him to routinely escape.
 He also makes it a point to be out of prison on the birthday of Albert Einstein, regarding it as a holiday.
-A famous non-canonical "imaginary story" from 1961 entitled "The Death of Superman" has Luthor finally succeed in killing Superman after pretending to reform and befriend him.
+A non-canonical "imaginary story" from 1961 entitled "The Death of Superman" has Luthor finally succeed in killing Superman after pretending to reform and befriend him.

 On a distant arid planet orbiting a red star, Luthor challenges Superman to a fight since Kryptonians lose power when exposed to red sun radiation.
 Befriending the planet's inhabitants, Luthor aids them in rediscovering lost technology that restores the water supply and helps the society rebuild.
 As a result, Luthor becomes a hero in the eyes of the planet, whereas his enemy Superman is detested as a villain.
 The people rename the planet Lexor and it becomes a regular home base and retreat for Luthor in-between his efforts to fight Superman and take over Earth.
 He later meets a local woman named Ardora (first called "Tharla" but renamed "Ardora" in later stories as well as the reprint of her first appearance).
 The two eventually fall in love and marry.